-Put the lamb back into the saucepan, add herbs and stir well.
+Put the lamb back into the saucepan, add all the herbs - bay leaves, rosemary and thyme - and stir well.

 One final, but very important step, is to finish the slow cooked ragu with milk.
-Stir well and cook for a further two minutes.
+Add the milk to the saucepan, stir well and cook for a further two minutes.

 Now your ragu is ready to hug those beautiful pappardelle!